htrc/torchlite-documentation/index.md

 ---
 # About TORCHLITE

-This page will describe in general what the TORCHLITE Dashboard is and its purpose.
+This page will describe in general what the **TORCHLITE Dashboard** is and its purpose.

 ## What does TORCHLITE mean?
-TORCHLITE is an acronym that stands for Tools for Open Research and Computation with HathiTrust: Leveraging Intelligent Text Extraction.
+**TORCHLITE** is an acronym that stands for **Tools for Open Research and Computation with HathiTrust: Leveraging Intelligent Text Extraction**.

 There are three important pieces of this project to note:
 * the TORCHLITE visualization dashboard (shown in the image below, and the primary feature of this documentation)